Chromatron: Commercial developments

 The University of California, Berkeley set up "Chromatic Television Laboratories" to commercially develop the system, in partnership with Paramount Pictures who provided development funding.
 They started producing the PDF 22-4 22-inch prototype tubes in 1952 and 1953, with a display area of 14 by 11 inches.

 In practice the design proved to have serious problems.
 Since the focusing system had to quickly move the beam to generate the correct colors, very high voltages and powers had to be used, leading to arcing problems and radio frequency (RF) noise.
 Around 50 watts of RF power had to be applied to the wires to deflect the electron beam, directing it to the right colored stripe.
 The latter was particularly annoying when used as the basis of a television, as the noise interfered with the radio receivers that picked up the broadcasts.
 The University eventually abandoned their interest in Chromatron, but Paramount continued development as a system for displaying film during editing, which meant that the RF noise did not present a problem.
 Development was still continuing in the early 1960s when their work was bought by Sony.

 In spite of these problems, the promise of the Chromatron system was so great that a number of companies continued development of the system throughout the 1950s.
 The radiation problem was solved by placing the wires further back from the phosphor stripes which reduced the capacitance and significantly reduced the driving power requirements.
 Later the wire diameters were reduced to accommodate the increased phosphor pitch.
 In addition, the output of the three video amplifiers switched the color information to hit each RGB stripe at the precise moments required.
 In other words, a keyed operation of the three color stages.
 Later, the General Colornetron adopted this approach.
 Successor Chromatron tubes experimented with different color phosphors to obtain the correct combination of brightness and persistence.
 Finally a rather large copper box or cage was mounted externally to the bell to reduce the remaining radiation from the grid coil.
-No interference was observed and the pictures produced were described as fairly decent and viewable with no visible streaking or stripeing.
+No interference was observed and the pictures produced were described as fairly decent and viewable with no visible streaking or striping.
 The Chromatron design was also licensed for a variety of other uses; Litton Industries used the Chromatron with a two-color display (blue-red) as the basis for an Identification Friend or Foe system.